 Inflation Rate in Namibia averaged 9.31 percent from 1973 until 2020, reaching an all time high of 20.54 percent in June of 1992 and a record low of 0.94 percent in May of 2005.
 This page provides the latest reported value for - Namibia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Central Bureau of Statistics, Namibia

-Inflation Rate in Namibia is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Namibia to stand at 3.70 in 12 months time.
-In the long-term, the Namibia Inflation Rate is projected to trend around 4.20 percent in 2020, according to our econometric models.
+Inflation Rate in Namibia is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Namibia to stand at 4.50 in 12 months time.
+In the long-term, the Namibia Inflation Rate is projected to trend around 4.70 percent in 2021 and 5.00 percent in 2022, according to our econometric models.